TKomericki/Rhetos-wiki/RowPermissions-concept.md

 > Some employees are allowed to access (read or write) some subset of the entity's records.

 * Note that row permissions are **not intended** for limiting access to specific **actions**, or **filtering** out some records in one part of the application while allowing the user to access the same records in another part of the application.
 * For a simpler model of user permissions, see [Basic-permissions](Basic-permissions).

 Row permissions are based on filters that are applied when reading and writing entity's records:

 * The user will be **denied read or write command** if the involved records do not pass the given row permissions filter.
-* A client may **explicitly apply** the row permissions filter (`Common.RowPermissionsReadItems`) when reading data from the Rhetos server, in order to avoid any access-denied errors.
+* A client may **explicitly apply** the row permissions filter (`Common.RowPermissionsReadItems`) when reading data from the Rhetos web application, in order to avoid any access-denied errors.
 * Row permissions are **ignored** inside a server-side functions (inside an **Action** or a **FilterBy**, e.g.).
   To explicitly verify user's permissions in a sever action, see "Manually verifying row permissions" below.

 Contents: